paradite/gitviz/README.md

 gitviz allows you to visualize GitHub users' contributions.

 ## Why use gitviz
-* Track your teammates' contributions for school projects, and find out the SLACKER
+* Track your teammates' contributions for the project, and find out the SLACKER
 * Compare coding activities with your friends, and see who codes MORE
 * Play with it for fun